pyrosm/pyrosm/README.md

 ## Roadmap

- - include also relations with buildings (v.0.2.0)
  - add parsing of places of interests (POIs)
+ - add parsing of landuse
  - add more tests

 ## Install